talhamemon07/HDB-Machine-Learning-Price-Analysis/README.md

 ## Key Findings

-Fascinating insights can be drawn by how the algorithm weighs the various factors below on the influence they have on market pricing:
+Fascinating insights can be drawn by how the algorithm weighs the various factors below on the influence they have on market pricing.
+Here was my outcome:

 - **Town**: 24.2%
 - **Flat Type**: 3.5%